 1. Isn’t naming abortionists and enablers of abortion “killers” inciting violence against them?

-Project Equal (along with the entire pro-life movement) opposes violence against abortion providers and will not affiliate with anyone who refuses to condemn such violence.
+Created Equal (along with the entire pro-life movement) opposes violence against abortion providers and will not affiliate with anyone who refuses to condemn such violence.
 We have a long track record of consistently speaking out against the use of force to end abortion.

 If “heated” rhetoric is responsible for the rare acts of violence against abortion providers, then the blame needs to be leveled against the those who kill babies.
 After all, pro-life activists aren’t the only ones who call abortion murder.
 See below: